8 Ways to Save Up Enough Money for a Kickass Vacation

 2. Create a vacation savings account.

-Go to your bank’s website and check if there’s an easy (and free) way to set up a separate savings account for your vacation fund.
+Go to your bank’s website and check if there’s a free and easy way to set up a separate savings account for your vacation fund.
 Bank of America offers a program where your purchases are rounded up to the nearest dollar, and you get to “keep the change” in a savings account.
 This probably won’t pay for a vacation on its own, but it’s a great way to make tiny contributions on a regular basis.

 3. Shake up your spending habits.

-Habits are hard to change, but if you can change your daily routine in a few small ways, it’ll enable you to temporarily change your routine in a big way and take a week or two off.
-If you typically buy breakfast, lunch, or dinner out every day, think about what you’d be happy eating at home (or bringing to work for lunch) and stock up on groceries.
+Habits are hard to change — but if you are able to change your daily routine in a few small ways, it’ll enable you to temporarily change your routine in a big way and take a week or two off for some R&R!

 4. Don’t cut everything out.